kavirasanE/Prompt_Hub_core/README.md

 //Mohana Priya --- session storage in activity Bar Page to maitntian the logs in the currect commands and search Bar.....
 // Benisha --- Spotify version and userdebug type in the accordian in the on the connected devices.

+27/06/2024
+//Varshini && Jeyasowmiya - when Vega device Added in the cluster Fos7 deviced deTAILS  IS NOT SHOWING ONLY dsn IS SHOWING ?
+// sowbar --gave correction in Documentation WIKI